Mobile Sports Massage In York – Expert Therapy At Home

 This position shortens your glutes and your lower back, leading to a lack of flexibility in these muscles.
 Specifically, your gluteus maximus and medius and your quadratus lumborum (QL).
 As well as your erector spinae muscles which run alongside your spine from your lower back up to your neck.
 And let’s not forget your hamstrings, already tight from sitting and driving, which can tighten further, adding to the discomfort.

-Bending forward becomes a particular struggle when these shortened muscles tighten further, leaving your lower back feeling stiff and achy.When you do, all of these muscles have to stretch, which they no longer find easy.
+Bending forward becomes a particular struggle when these shortened muscles tighten further, leaving your lower back feeling stiff and achy.
+When you do, all of these muscles have to stretch, which they no longer find easy.
 And because your glutes can’t do the job they’re meant for, your hamstrings and especially your lower back have to try to take over.
-This can turn a chronic back ache into a jolt of sudden of pain.
+This can turn a chronic back ache into a jolt of sudden pain.
 Even if it’s something as simple as putting on your socks in the morning.

 Lower Back Pain In Bed

 If you struggle through the day with back pain you can at least check your sitting and standing posture.
 You can also do some gentle stretches and mobilisation exercises to help prevent things getting worse while you have treatment.
-For some people, laying down takes all of the pressure off their back and allows them some relief.
-But for others, laying down, especially in bed, can make things even worse.
+For some people, lying down takes all of the pressure off their back and allows them some relief.
+But for others, lying down, especially in bed, can make things even worse.
 And a good night’s sleep free from waking up every time you turn over a distant memory.

 A woman waking up in bed with lower back pain and morning stiffness, a condition treated by a mobile sports and remedial massage specialist in York.